4 Clever Repurposed Pot Lid Projects

 2. Pot Lid Flag Holder

-I snagged these enamel pot lids at the flea market to make this beautiful nostalgic flag holder.
+I snagged these enamel pot lids at the flea market to make this nostalgic flag holder.
 This was an easy upcycle.
 First, I drilled holes into the top and bottom pans.
-Then, I spray-painted the top lid blue (it was a worn-out beige) and decorated the bottom one with permanent vinyl lettering that I cut on my Cricut before attaching them with screws to a wood board.
+Then, I spray-painted the top lid blue (it was a worn-out beige) and decorated the bottom one with permanent vinyl lettering cut on my Cricut before attaching them with screws to a wood board.

 Photo of two vintage pan lids, blue on top, white with red trim on the bottom.
 U.S. Flag inserted into the two handles.
 Pan Lids repurposed to make a flag holder which is shown hanging on a porch post with blue sky in the background.